Hurtak/hello/README.md

     - backup background when image cannot be loaded
     - when no internet auto fallback to offline images?
     - when no internet disable menu settings and show error message
-- background image transition does not work for local images
-- responsive menu
-- change fonts
-- tweet about this!
-- global("body", { backgroundColor: colors.grayChrome, }
-  - problem this is inserted at runtime so we wee white screen splash from default styles?
-  - or maybe even if we had css file we would seee this splash?
-- fill github descriptions and stuff
-- user-select: none na vsechno?
-- support
-  - firefox plugin
-  - web app - github pages hosted
-- when loading new image, add blur our, blur in efect
-- settings
-  - bouncy transitions on settings box and cog
-  - close button
-    - transformation to close button?
-    - hover styles
-    - focus styles
 - fix tests
 - resolve all todos in code
-- when menu is closed, disable all form field, or do not render the html
 - conditional updated is broken when we change clocks showSeconds prop, overall behavior seems strange investigate!
-- finish design for calendar
-  - responsive design
-- finish design for year progress
-  - maybe get rid of this guy?
-  - responsive design